moonymango/enmovito/memory-bank/activeContext.md

 - **Subplot Linking**: Using Plotly's 'matches' property to link only x-axes between subplots
 - **Resource Path Handling**: Using a helper function to locate resources correctly whether running from source or as a packaged executable
 - **Fallback Theme Styling**: Implementing inline CSS as a fallback when theme files can't be loaded
+- **Modular Architecture**: Moving functionality to dedicated classes to improve maintainability and extensibility
+  - DataHandler for data loading and processing
+  - VisualizationPanel for plot generation and management
+  - ControlPanel for user interface elements

 ### Open Questions